A Survey on Bias and Fairness in Machine Learning: Introduction

 \section{Introduction}

-Machine algorithms have penetrated every aspect of our daily life.
-Algorithms make movie recommendations, suggest products to buy, and are increasingly used in high-stakes decisions in loan applications \cite{mukerjee2002multi}, dating and hiring \cite{cohen2019efficient,bogen2018help}.
+Machine learning algorithms have penetrated every aspect of our lives.
+Algorithms make movie recommendations, suggest products to buy, and who to date.
+They are increasingly used in high-stakes scenarios such as loans \cite{mukerjee2002multi} and hiring decisions \cite{cohen2019efficient,bogen2018help}.
 There are clear benefits to algorithmic decision-making; unlike people, machines do not become tired or bored~\cite{danziger2011extraneous,o2010routledge}, and can take into account orders of magnitude more factors than people can.
 However, like people, algorithms are vulnerable to biases that render their decisions ``unfair''~\cite{O'Neil:2016:WMD:3002861,angwin2016machine}.
-In the context of decision-making, fairness is the \textit{absence of any prejudice or favoritism toward an individual or a group based on their inherent or acquired characteristics}.
+In the context of decision-making, fairness is the \textit{absence of any prejudice or favoritism toward an individual or group based on their inherent or acquired characteristics}.
 Thus, an unfair algorithm is one whose decisions are skewed toward a particular group of people.
-A canonical example comes from a tool used by courts in the United States to make parole decisions.
+A canonical example comes from a tool used by courts in the United States to make pretrial detention and release decisions.
 The software, Correctional Offender Management Profiling for Alternative Sanctions (COMPAS), measures the risk of a person to recommit another crime.
 Judges use COMPAS to decide whether to release an offender, or to keep him or her in prison.
-An investigation into the software found a bias against African-Americans:\footnote{https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing} COMPAS is more likely to assign a higher risk score to African-American offenders than to Caucasians with the same profile.
+An investigation into the software found a bias against African-Americans:\footnote{https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing} COMPAS is more likely to have higher false positive rates for African-American offenders than Caucasian offenders in falsely predicting them to be at a higher risk of recommitting a crime or recidivism.
 Similar findings have been made in other areas, such as an AI system that judges beauty pageant winners but was biased against darker-skinned contestants,\footnote{https://www.theguardian.com/technology/2016/sep/08/artificial-intelligence-beauty-contest-doesnt-like-black-people} or facial recognition software in digital cameras that overpredicts Asians as blinking.\footnote{http://content.time.com/time/business/article/0,8599,1954643,00.html} These biased predictions stem from the hidden or neglected biases in data or algorithms.